-In the Special Normal they may take an elementary course in Psychology, in methods, and in observation and practice teaching along with studies in the regular Sophomore class or other classes as arranged by the faculty.
+In the Special Normal they make take an elementary course in Ps ychology, in methods, and in observation and practice teaching along with studies in the regular Sopl omore class or other classes as arranged by the faculty.
 This course is particularly suited to young women who wish to take a year off from teaching for the purpose of learning in a practical training-school the best modern methods of teaching.
 The design is to give a well-rounded one-year's course.